 It has been agreed in North Ayrshire that your contact will be…

-- Your Health Visitor from Birth till they enter Primary school.
+- Your Health Visitor or Family Nurse from Birth till they enter Primary school.
 (Primary 1)

 - When your child starts school (Primary 1), the school will have identified someone who is best placed to respond to your child’s needs.